NIGMS/NIGMS-Sandbox/README.md

 *After completing this learning path, you should be able to conduct comprehensive data science analysis with a variety of bioinformatics data sources.
 Your skills now include version control and creating reproducible workflows, downloading, processing, and visualizing data, calculating statistically significant variables, using GenAI chatbots, and building and evaluating machine learning models with real biomedical data.*

-*After completing this learning path, you will gain proficiency in cloud computing and storage, master the Linux command line and BASH scripting for bioinformatics workflowsm, and learn to preprocess and manage biomedical datasets using Python, R, and BASH.
+*After completing this learning path, you will gain proficiency in cloud computing and storage, master the Linux command line and BASH scripting for bioinformatics workflows, and learn to preprocess and manage biomedical datasets using Python, R, and BASH.
 You will also learn introduction to genomic analysis, develop and evaluate machine learning models for biomedical applications, and learn data visualization.*

 | Specs                    |      Details     |
 |--------------------------|------------------|